-Last Wednesday, the U.S. Government Accountability office (GAO) released a new report on unsafe commercial trucks and buses that’s highly disturbing, even to the lawyers in our law firm, who have been handling truck accidents for more than 50 years.
+Last Wednesday, the U.S. Government Accountability office (GAO) released a new report on unsafe commercial trucks and buses that’s highly disturbing, even to the truck accident lawyers in our law firm, who have been handling truck accidents for more than 50 years.
 The report found that more than 500 trucking and bus companies that were ordered by the Federal Motor Carrier Safety Administration (FMSCA) to be shut down for safety violations are continuing to operate under different names.

 The GAO report also found another 1,073 commercial trucking firms that are believed possible “reincarnations” after incurring fines and violations.
 These reincarnated trucking companies are often using the same address, owner name, employees and contact information.